devonfw-tutorials/katacoda-scenarios/my-thai-star - java/intro.md

-In this scenario you will use "Jump The Queue" for the first time.
+In this scenario you will use "My Thai Star" for the first time.

 The first step is to start the server.